(Hey, shiny friends, set your sarcasm meter on HIGH for this one.)

 Boy, she really had me.
 I think it’s safe to say I was out of my league there.

-It really got me thinking, and so I asked myself: Hey, how can I, too, be this entitled?
+It really got me thinking, and so I asked myself… Hey, how can I, too, feel this entitled?

-That’s when I realized that surely, I’m not the only one who wants to feel this way.
+That’s when I realized that surely I’m not the only one who wants to feel entitled.

 So I made you a list.

-I’m not sure you need it, though, because by and large 21st century humans are an entitled bunch of privilege-hoggers, and honesttogosh, it’s like we have natural talent for it.
+I’m not sure you need it, though, because by and large 21st century humans are an entitled bunch of privilege-hoggers.
+Honesttogosh, it’s like we have natural talent for it.

 But in case you need to brush up on your hogginess, because I, for one, was off my game at that lunchy thing that day, I bring you this handy little how-to guide.